HONORS GLOBAL EXPERIENCE Journal Guidelines

 To provide guidance for the Global Experience projects or activities, students should review and reference the Center for Strategic and International Studies (CSIS), Seven Revolutions Program.
 The CSIS program is a research effort to identify and analyze important trends shaping our world.
 Any project or activity used to satisfy the Global Experience requirement should connect to one of these themes.
 For additional information on the 7R program: http://csis.org/program/seven-revolutions

-Please complete the following form the semester before you expect to complete your Global Experience assignment.
+Please complete the Global Experience Contract in the Honors Portal the semester before you expect to complete your Global Experience assignment.
 Any incomplete forms will not be accepted.
 You will receive a confirmation that your form has been successfully accepted.
 Students are also expected to attend a workshop on the Global Experience requirement once the assignment is approved.